judsonlmoore/judsonlmoore.com/_posts/travel/destinations/united-states-of-america/2017-03-03-top-10-american-cities-living-without-car.markdown

 ---
 title:			Top 10 American Cities for Living Without a Car in 2017
-categories:		['united states of america']
+categories:		['travel guide']
 tags:
-  - living without a car
-  - ranking
-  - report
-  - top 10
-  - transportation
-  - walking
+  - north america
+  - united states of america
 excerpt:		Living without a car is the new American dream established by Millennials seeking a more efficient life.
 Here are the top cities where dreams come true.
 image:			/assets/images/2017/03/top-10-living-without-car-america-redfin-2017.jpg
 ---